IcyFish332/IcyFish332.github.io/content/about.md

 Hello!
 I'm **Siyuan Lu**, an undergraduate student from [Beijing University of Post and Telecommunications](https://www.bupt.edu.cn/), engaged in a joint program with [Queen Mary University of London](https://www.qmul.ac.uk/).

 Starting in Fall 2025, I will be pursuing a PhD in Computer Science and Technology through a joint program between [Zhejiang University](https://www.zju.edu.cn/english/), [Westlake University](https://en.westlake.edu.cn), and [Shanghai Innovation Institute](https://admissions.sii.edu.cn/).
-I am honored to be part of the institute’s second PhD cohort, working under the supervision of [Prof. Tao LIN](https://tlin-taolin.github.io) from Westlake University and [Prof. Weinan Zhang](https://wnzhang.net/) from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+I am honored to be part of the institute's second PhD cohort, working under the supervision of [Prof. Tao LIN](https://tlin-taolin.github.io) from Westlake University and [Prof. Weinan Zhang](https://wnzhang.net/) from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).

 🔭 **My long-term research goal**: Based on a well-modeled world model of the physical world 🌍, build a self-evolving agent system 🤖 which can continuously receive multi-modal feedback 📄🎨🎥 (e.g., text, audio, images, video, 3D data) from the world 🌏 and adapt to its changing environment 🌟.